 In the age of digital transformation, it has become critical for an organisation to transform its existing processes, using innovation and technology, to offer engaged, responsive customer experiences.

-The course presents a realistic case study that allows you to practice applying the techniques covered.
+The course includes a realistic case study that allows you to practice applying the techniques covered.
 Key areas of the course include analysing the organisation’s view of CX, customer gains and pains, personas, touchpoints, customer journeys and organisational maturity.

 The course will be presented by an AssistKD Principal Training Consultant from our CX training team, who will use their extensive experience of working with customers to illuminate and clarify this important subject.